Paulina004/Paulina004/README.md

 I'm a student at Florida Atlantic University (FAU) passionate about Python, AI, ML, data science, & iOS development.
 I am open to work opportunities.
 Please feel free to connect on LinkedIn and reach out.

-## Check out my personal website for more about me. 🚀
+## Check out my personal website & LinkedIn for more about me. 🚀

 [Portfolio Website](Your Portfolio Website Link)